 Building on Hong Kong's position as a leading global financial centre, HKEX launched in October 2022 Core Climate, a new international voluntary carbon marketplace that seeks to connect capital with climate-related products and opportunities in Hong Kong, Mainland China, Asia and beyond.

 How does Core Climate and carbon trading work?
 How can carbon markets help tackle climate change and contribute to the realisation of carbon neutrality?
 What are the challenges and opportunities for Hong Kong companies?
-Join us on 16 February when Glenda So, HKEX's Co-Head of Markets, will introduce the key features of Core Climate as well as other sustainability initiatives from HKEX on building a voluntary carbon market and low-carbon economy in Hong Kong.
+Join us on 16 February when Ken Chiu, HKEX's Head of Carbon and ESG Products, will introduce the key features of Core Climate as well as other sustainability initiatives from HKEX on building a voluntary carbon market and low-carbon economy in Hong Kong.

 This is the seventh in a series of seminars on 'Decarbonising Hong Kong 2050', which focuses on how the government, businesses and communities are working towards Hong Kong's goal of achieving carbon neutrality by 2050.

 For participants attending online, please refer to the following:

 - Upon successful registration of the event, a unique webinar link will be sent to your registered email (attendee email) 2 working days before the event.
 Please refer to the troubleshooting guide here should you experience any issues in locating the webinar link.

 - Instructions on downloading Zoom and joining a webinar can be found here.
 We suggest that you familiarize yourself with the software in advance of the webinar.

 - Please log in 15 minutes (at 15:45) before the event begins, through the link that will be sent to your registered email.

 For participants attending in-person, please refer to the following:

 - Seats are limited and available on a first come first served basis.